tobproject/100-Python-Projects/100_proyectos_python_BEG_INT_ADV/beginner/1_Simple_Port_Scanner/1_Simple_port_scanner_full.md

-# 1: Basic Port Scanner in Python
+# 1: Simple Port Scanner in Python

 ## Description
 This project consists of developing a simple Python script to perform a port scan on a host or network.
 The goal is to check whether the common ports of a system are open and therefore determine if there are vulnerable services accessible from the network.